Kushagra-Yadav/LEETCODE_POTD/README.md

 }}

+11-02-2024
+{{
+Every time we move to next row in both robot thus row value is same but column value may vary and have 9 combinations we store answer for left robot and add cherry for right robot also if column is different as row will be same then we take 1st column  move for left and 3 combination for right then for 2nd of left and 3 for right again 3rd for left and 3 for right and call recursive and keep count for maxResult finally asnwer +  maxRsult is returned if row reaches out of bound return 0 if column reaches out of bound return 0 since i,j1,j2 are changing so memoize them

+}}

 {{
 16-01-2024
 Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.